 Interest payments and interest rates are intrinsic to the dynamic economic process of production and exchange; they are neither extrinsic nor exogenous.
-This section seeks an understanding of the immanent intelligibility of the whole dynamic process.
+This section further seeks an understanding of the immanent intelligibility of the whole dynamic process.
 There are several inner aspects of the whole, unitary, organic process – one of which is the payment of an interest rate – which must be related in an explanatory theory..

 To provide more context re interest rates and interest payments, we recite immediately the initial sentences of a treatment-to-follow of several aspects of several background and foreground aspects of the economic process.

 1. The inquiry into the immanent intelligibility of the economic process is a general inquiry.

 2. The objective economic process is explained by a general theory independent of the ever-shifting psychology of its human participants.